 Gordon Greenberg is a director and writer living in New York.
-He has directed over 100 plays and musicals at major theatres across America and Europe, written for television and stage, and is Artistic Associate at The New Group in New York.
+He has directed on Broadway, Off-Broadway, in London’s West End, written for television and stage, and developed, directed and produced new works for arts institutions across America.

 Born in Texas and raised in New York, Greenberg performed in his first Broadway show at age 12.
 He attended Stanford University and NYU Film School before joining J. Walter Thompson Worldwide for a stint as a producer/director of commercials.
 He then moved back into theatre -- first performing on Broadway and on television and soon directing and writing.
-He was a Curator for Ars Nova and Artistic Producer at Musical Theatre Works, where he created the writers development program and the new voices workshop series.
-He is also deeply involved in arts education and is Co-Director of The Broadway Teaching Group, Broadway’s largest education program, in conjunction with Music Theatre International and Playbill and Artistic Associate at The New Group.
+He was a Curator for Ars Nova, director of musical theatre development at The New Group, and Artistic Producer at Musical Theatre Works, where he created the writers development program and the new voices workshop series.
+He is also deeply involved in arts education and is Co-Director of The Broadway Teaching Group, Broadway’s largest education program, in conjunction with Music Theatre International and Playbill.

 He is a member of the Stage Directors & Choreographers Society, The Writers Guild of America, The Dramatists Guild, and the Lincoln Center Theatre Directors Lab.